marcwiest/primera/README.md

 Because the Controllers are loaded via WP's `init` action hook, these methods are also load via this hook.
 The `__rest_routes` method is then hooked via  `rest_api_init`.
 To separate asynchronous code from the rest of the Controller, an example using a [PHP trait](https://www.php.net/manual/en/language.oop5.traits.php) is supplied.
 However, you could also write the code directly into the Controller if you prefer.

 Please note that all AJAX & REST callbacks are static.
 Controllers will not reveal static methods as data to your views.
-If the ajax/rest callback were defined as a normal public function, the `die()` statement would break the page, since all public functions are automatically exposed to the respective view.
+If the ajax/rest callbacks were defined as a normal public function, the `die()` statement would break the page, since all public functions are automatically exposed to the respective view.
 Defining the function as static circumvents this, while still allowing the function to run.

 ## Blade Templating